The Books of Homilies: Revision and reform

-Following the secession of the Church of England from the jurisdiction of the Church of Rome in 1530, and the designation of the monarch, Henry VIII of England, as the chief power in both the civil and ecclesiastical estates of the realm, it was needful for the establishment of the English Reformation that the reformed Christian doctrines, theology, piety, and practice should be explained and taught as widely as possible among all congregations throughout the realm.
+Following the secession of the Church of England from the jurisdiction of the Church of Rome in 1530, and the designation of the monarch, Henry VIII of England, as the chief power in both the civil and ecclesiastical estates of the realm, it was needed for the establishment of the English Reformation that the reformed Christian doctrines, theology, piety, and practice should be explained and taught as widely as possible among all congregations throughout the realm.
 Although the liturgy had formerly been conducted entirely in Latin, and holy communion (consisting only of the consecrated bread) was administered twice a year, the progress of reformed faith had long been developing unofficially among the populace at all levels, as much through the Wycliffite tradition, as through the new learning in the universities in its wider European context.

 The Bishops' Book and King's Book

 Attempts to reformulate the doctrine of the English Church, led by Archbishop Thomas Cranmer under Thomas Cromwell as Vicegerent, begun with the adoption of the (partly Lutheran) Ten Articles in 1536, was augmented in 1537 by a volume of disquisitions known as the Bishops' Book, or The Institution of a Christen Man.
 This book was divided into four sections as follows:* The exposition of the Apostles' Creed* The declaration of the Seven Sacraments* The exposition of the Ten Commandments* The exposition of the Pater noster and the Ave, with the articles of Justification and Purgatory.
 Dedicated by the bishops to King Henry, this was first ordered to be read from the pulpits, but then suppressed with a view to revision.
-In 1539 the Six Articles were enacted in law, a reactionary formula with very severe penalties for violation.
+In 1539 the Six Articles were enacted in law, a reactionary formula with severe penalties for violation.

 The revised work called the King's Book, or The Necessary Doctrine and Erudition for Any Christen Man, was deliberated upon at the Convocation of 1540 (at the time of Cromwell's fall) and published in 1543.
 The King's Book contained sections as follows, as in the Bishops' Book giving lengthy paraphrases or expositions on each of the various articles within the sections, line by line:* The declaration of Faith* The articles of our belief, called the Creed* The seven sacraments* The ten commandments of almighty god* Our lord's prayer called the Pater noster* The salutation of the angel, called the Ave Maria* An article of free will* An article of justification* An article of good works* Of prayer for souls departed.